 Density measures the "compactness" of material.
 For example, lead has a high density, and Styrofoam has a low density.
 Mathematically, this compactness is expressed as mass per unit volume.
-In chemistry, we use grams and milliliters: D = g/mL.
+In chemistry, we use grams and milliliters: d = g/mL.
 Density is an intrinsic value; it does not depend on the amount of sample taken.
 We will take advantage of this by measuring the density of various sample sizes and averaging their densities:

 - 1. Obtain 5 pieces of the same object and record its name on the data sheet. - 2.
-Keep track of the 5 objects by placing them in numbered test tubes. - 3.
-Weigh each object and record the values on the data sheet.

-- 4. Choose the appropriate size graduated cylinder (smallest size that will hold the object plus enough water).
-Add enough water to the graduated cylinder to be able to cover your largest sample.
-Record the volume to the highest precision (0.1 mL or better). - 5.
+Weigh each object and record the values on the data sheet. - 3.
+Choose the appropriate size graduated cylinder (smallest size that will hold the object plus enough water).
+Add enough water to the graduated cylinder be able to cover your largest sample.
+Record the volume to the highest precision (0.1 mL or better). - 4.
 Carefully add the sample to the graduated cylinder.
 There are two things to watch out for: breaking the cylinder and splashing water out.
 Tilting the cylinder and gently sliding the object in minimize both of these risks.
-Record the new volume. - 6.
+Record the new volume. - 5.
 Repeat with each sample piece.
-If the sample pieces are small, the pieces can remain in the graduated cylinder until all sample pieces have been added to the cylinder. - 7.
-Determine the density of each piece and the average density. - 8.
-Graph the cumulative data.
+If the sample pieces are small, the pieces can remain in the graduated cylinder until all sample pieces have been added to the cylinder. - 6.
+Determine the density of each piece and the average density. - 7.
+Using Microsoft Excel®, graph the cumulative data.
 Use the largest values of mass and volume to determine your x and y scales.
-Choose the scale to use most of the available graph.
-Place a data point at the origin (0.00 grams and 0.00 mL), then place all your other cumulative data points. - 9.
-Using a straight edge, draw the best-fit line through the data points (through the center of the points, include the origin on the line). - 10.
-Choose a point on the line near the high end of the line that passes through the graph's cross hairs.
-The slope is the mass of this point divided by its volume.
-The slope of this graph is another way of determining the average density of the data points.